kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

 - **Tagging Strategy**:
   - Tagging is handled by `tagcontent_task.php` in batches, running on a schedule (default: every 15 minutes, configurable via `taskfrequency`) to improve performance and scalability.
+  - The `text_filter` dynamically tags content during page rendering, ensuring that content from third-party modules or unconfigured tables is tagged on-the-fly, complementing the scheduled task.
   - Tags are course-agnostic, ensuring that identical phrases (same hash) are translated consistently across all courses.
 - **Translation Fetching**:
   - Uses the Google Generative AI API (OpenAI-compatible endpoint) for fetching translations, with configurable settings (`apiendpoint`, `apikey`, `apimodel`).